oakmac/atom-parinfer/README.md

 ### Dim Trailing Parens

-We try to visually communicate which close-parens are inferred by dimming them, as per Parinfer's design.
+As of Atom 1.9, we visually communicate which close-parens are inferred by dimming them, as per Parinfer's design.

 ```less